 Firstly, all Teams users have the ability to freely view Visio documents that they are given access to, and they can start or join in on Teams Conversations about a particular Visio drawing.
 These conversations can take full advantage of the messaging and alerting features in Teams.
-No Visio licence is required to do this, and the diagrams can be panned and zoomed, can have multiple pages, and hyperlinks on shapes can be followed.
+No Visio license is required to do this, and the diagrams can be panned and zoomed, can have multiple pages, and hyperlinks on shapes can be followed.

 Notice that there is an Edit button visible in the above screenshot.
-This is because this user has Visio for Web editing licence (Visio Plan 1) and/or Visio for Desktop (Visio Plan 2, Visio Professional or Visio Standard).
+This is because this user has Visio for Web editing license (Visio Plan 1) and/or Visio for Desktop (Visio Plan 2, Visio Professional or Visio Standard).
 The Show more commands (…) button provides the ability to Download the Visio document or to Open in SharePoint.

 Commenting on Visio documents in Teams

 Teams users who have a Visio for Web license (either Visio Plan 1 or 2) can add comments directly to a page or shape within the Visio document, and they can create or edit Visio drawings that can be shared with others in Teams channels.

 Other users can choose the Open in SharePoint option from the Show more commands (…) button in the top right corner.
 This will open the SharePoint Document Library where the Visio document is stored, and then selecting it will provide multiple options in another Show more commands (…) button in the top right corner.

 One of these options is to view and edit Comments, but notice the many other options that may be available, depending upon permissions, such as Find, Print, Download, Download as PDF and Embed.

 - Learn more about Comments and co-working in this article : Work together on Visio drawings.